-Each of our urologic oncologists bring with them specialty fellowship training, with 100% of their clinical practices dedicated to the evaluation and treatment of patients suffering from cancer of the prostate, bladder, kidney, and testis.
-Department of Urology surgeons are renowned for their expertise in treating complex cases that include high risk cancer, post-chemotherapy treatment, and salvage surgery following radiation therapy.
+Each of our urologic oncologists bring with them specialty fellowship training, with 100% of their clinical practices dedicated to the evaluation and treatment of patients suffering from cancer of the prostate, bladder, kidney, testis, and other urologic cancers.
+Department of Urology surgeons are renowned for their expertise in treating complex cases that include high risk cancers, post-chemotherapy treatment, and salvage surgery following radiation therapy.
+We also utilize state of the art technologies for biopsy and ablative treatment of prostate and kidney cancers.
 In addition to expertise in traditional open surgery, they also utilize their advanced training in the use of minimally-invasive and robotic surgical techniques.
 Our robust volumes in open, minimally invasive, and robotic surgical cases assure the experience necessary for optimal postoperative outcomes.

 Dr. Christopher Amling, M.D., F.A.C.S completed his urology residency training at Duke University Medical Center and his urologic oncology fellowship at the Mayo Clinic in Minnesota.
 An expert in the minimally-invasive surgical treatment of urologic cancers, he is a high-volume surgeon utilizing robotic surgical techniques for the treatment of prostate, bladder, kidney and testicular cancer, though his primary clinical interest lies in the treatment of prostate cancer.